EAkeweje/GPmix/README.md

 ## Projection of sample functions

 Use `Projector` object to project the sample functions unto specified (projection) function(s).
 The `Projector` object needs to be initialized with the type of projection function and the desired number of projections.
 The `basis_type` is for specifying the type of projection function (basis).
 Supported `basis_type` are: fourier, bspline, fpc, rl-fpc, Ornstein-Uhlenbeck random functions, and wavelet.
 Further, Parameter `n_proj` is for number of projections and `basis_params` for further configuration of the projection function.
-For instance, we use wavelet projection function in this demonstration, and used `basis_params` to specify the family of wavelet we want to use.
-Apply the `fit`method to the smoothed functions to compute the projection coefficients.
+For instance, we use wavelet projection function in this demonstration, and so we use `basis_params` to specify the family of wavelet we want to use.
+Afterwards, apply the `fit` method to the smoothed functions to compute the projection coefficients.

 Here, we use 14 projection functions generated from the Haar wavelet family.